bkeepers/workflow/docs/deploy.md

 # Deploying

-If you would like to run your own instance of this plugin, see the [docs for deploying plugins](https://github.com/probot/probot/blob/master/docs/deployment.md).
+If you would like to run your own instance of this app, see the [docs for deployment](https://probot.github.io/docs/deployment/).

 The **Permissions & events** that your bot needs access to will depend on what you use it for.